Azure/azure-render-hub/docs/README.md

 connecting Azure VMs to an on-prem render farm you will need an existing Express Route or VPN connection and associated Azure VNet.

-Suppoer for additional Render Managers like OpenCue and Tractor is in the works.
+Support for additional render managers like OpenCue and Tractor is in the works.

 **Connection to Azure (for Hybrid)**